Saints Row (2022 video game): Gameplay

-Similarly to previous installments in the series, Saints Row is an open world action game with third-person shooter elements where players complete missions—linear scenarios with set objectives—to progress through the main story.
+Similar to previous installments in the series, Saints Row is an open world action game with third-person shooter elements where players complete missions—linear scenarios with set objectives—to progress through the main story.
 Outside of missions, players can freely roam the game's world and complete optional side activities.
-The game's setting, the fictional city of Santo Ileso, is broken down into nine districts, which players will have to work towards taking over in the name of their gang, The Saints, earning certain benefits in the process.
+The game's setting, the fictional city of Santo Ileso, is broken down into nine districts, which players will have to work towards taking over in the name of their gang, the Saints, earning certain benefits in the process.
 After taking over a district, players are able to use empty lots found there to launch illegitimate businesses with legitimate fronts to help finance and benefit the gang.
 The city includes more vertical areas with tools that the player will be able to use to take advantage of that.
 The driving gameplay has been improved from previous Saints Row games to encourage the use of vehicles as weapons themselves alongside guns.

 The game includes a detailed character creator for the player-character, including selection of gender.
 In addition to their character's appearance, players are also able to customize their weapons and vehicles.
 There is a drop-in cooperative multiplayer mode which allows two players to play together at the same time, with each player using their own custom Boss character and progressing in their own missions.